Michael-RDev/Michael-RDev/README.md

 </div>

----

 ## a bit about me

 Honors CS + Data Science student @ UCF, 5+ years deep in Machine Learning and <a href="https://github.com/search?q=%23opensource"><b>#opensource</b></a>.

 🤗 I'm a big believer in open source.
 Models, tools, experiments, if something I build can be useful to someone else, it should be out there.
 Full stop.
+I also use NeoVim btw.

 ---